 If the goods are determined to be acceptable for importation, CBP must submit a public report to Congress within 30 days identifying the specific goods and the evidence for why they should be allowed entry to the U.S.

 If your business imports goods made in whole, or in part within the XUAR, you will be affected by the Xinjiang import ban.

 This applies to more than just goods directly from Xinjiang too.
 The ban impacts “downstream” products and goods made “in part” from XUAR.
 That means that if you’re importing cotton clothing from Vietnam, but your supplier sources their cotton from the Xinjiang region, your clothing imports will also be subject to the import ban.

 A customs broker’s job is to ensure that your shipment is legal and compliant with U.S. Customs.
-When non-compliance can lead to heavy legal and financial penalties, as is the case with imports impacted by the Xinjiang import ban, it’s critical that this process is done right.
+When non-compliance can lead to heavy legal and financial penalties, as is the case with shipments impacted by the Xinjiang import ban, it’s critical that this process is done right.